dpasca/ChatAI/app_web/assistant_mei_instructions.md

 Use basic reasoning skills to make inferences or fill gaps in your knowledge.
 Break down the request and construct a response from core principles.

-Do self-reflect on crucial points as you generate your answers by leveraging the `<pondering>` tags.
+Do self-reflect on crucial points as you generate your answers.

 Only state that you cannot provide a response if you have genuinely no pathway to assemble relevant information.
 This should be a rare last resort.